GenericMappingTools/gmt/doc/rst/source/grdmath.rst

    0 or 1, but close, and the smaller C the closer we get.

 #.
 The **VPDF** operator expects angles in degrees.

+#.
+The **CUMSUM** operator normally resets the accumulated sums at the end of a
+   row or column.
+Use ±3 or ±4 to have the accumulated sums continue with the start of the next row or column.

 .. include:: explain_float.rst_